nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br>
 <span style="font-size: 10px; font-style: italic;">Figure 10</span>

-This section contains the features that are available to you on the `Attendance Page`.
+The following sections contain the features that are available to you on the `Attendance Page`.
 ### Marking students as present: `mark`

 Marks selected students' attendance as present for current session.